kunukn/react-collapse/README.md

 #### `className`: PropType.string

 You can specify a custom className.
-By default the className `collapse-css-transition` is applied.
+The default value is `collapse-css-transition`.

 #### `excludeStateCSS`: PropType.boolean